Ezequiel Tovar Player Props: Rockies vs. Guardians

-The Colorado Rockies and Ezequiel Tovar, who went 2-for-4 with an RBI last time out, take on Cal Quantrill and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (batting .156 in his past 10 games, with four walks and four RBI), battle starter Peyton Battenfield and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Phillies.
+He had a one-hit performance in his previous game (1-for-4) against the Guardians.

 Ezequiel Tovar Game Info & Props vs. the Guardians